chef/chef-workstation/docs-chef-io/content/workstation/install_workstation.md

 ### Linux

-1. Visit the [Chef Workstation downloads page](https://www.chef.io/downloads/tools/workstation) and download the appropriate package for your distribution:
+1. Visit the [Chef Downloads page](https://www.chef.io/downloads) and download the appropriate package for your distribution:

     - Red Hat Enterprise Linux